Search Engine Optimisation

 Aim to keep your keyword density to about 1.5% or lower but include appropriate niche vocabulary (words that are naturally associated with your keywords).

-If your have a WordPress site you can use the plug-in Yoast to guide you to optimise your site for your chosen keywords.
-Below is a screen shot of Yoast SEO Content analysis in a WordPress site.
+If you have a WordPress site you can use the plug-in Yoast to guide you to optimise your site for your chosen keywords.
+Below is a screenshot of Yoast SEO Content analysis in a WordPress site.

 - Longtail keywords

 - Key phrases that contain three or four or more keywords that are targeted to specific customers.
 These phrases are supposed to rank better in searches but not as many people will be entering the exact long tail keywords you are targeting.

 Include your keyword or key phrase in your page title in the head section of your site.